-First and foremost, as the owner of the Corporation Yard site, the Successor Agency, is a responsible party under state and federal law for the remediation of hazardous materials on the site (42 U.S.C. §9607(a) and Cal.
+First and foremost, as the owner of the Corporation Yard site, the Successor Agency is a responsible party under state and federal law for the remediation of hazardous materials on the site (42 U.S.C. §9607(a) and Cal.
 Health & Safety Code §25323.5(a)(1)).
 Obligations imposed by state law are an enforceable obligation (Cal.
-Health & Safety Code §34171(d)(1)(C)).
-However, the Successor Agency notes that under the Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA"), local governmental agencies are excluded from the realm of "owner/operator" by 42 U.S.C. §9601(20)(D) and by the combined operation of 42 U.S.C. §9607(b)(3) and §9601(35)(A)(ii); see City of Emeryville v.
+Health & Safety Code §34171(d) (1) (C)).
+However, the Successor Agency notes that under the Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA"), local governmental agencies are excluded from the realm of "owner/operator" by 42 U.S.C. §9601(20) (D) and by the combined operation of 42 U.S.C. §9607(b) (3) and §9601(35) (A) (ii); see City of Emeryville v.
 Elementis Pigments, Inc., 2001 WL 964230 (N.D.
-Cal.)(confirming no liability for public agencies that acquire property through use of eminent domain authority).
+Cal.) (confirming no liability for public agencies that acquire property through use of eminent domain authority).

 Second, aside from its putative obligation under state and federal law noted above, to understand the obligation to remediate the Corporation Yard, we need to start with the obligation to remediate Site B located to the west and downgradient of the Corporation Yard, as they are inextricably intertwined.
-Further, failure to address the contamination at the Corporation Yard will only allow it to continue to migrate onto South Bayfront Site A and thereby trigger obligations of the Successor Agency under the terms of the Site A Disposition and Development Agreement.
+Further, as noted in the prior discussion related to Site B, failure to address the contamination at the Corporation Yard will only allow it to continue to migrate onto South Bayfront Site B and impair the ability of the Successor Agency to obtain site closure from DTSC and pursue site redevelopment activities, as well as onto South Bayfront Site A and thereby trigger obligations of the Successor Agency under the terms of the Site A Disposition and Development Agreement.
 A site map showing South Bayfront Site A and Site B in relation to the Corporation Yard is enclosed as Attachment 2.